 Many students think that the essay question, “Why do you want to attend this college?” is not something they need to put a lot of thought or time into.
 However, this question is very important.
 It shows a college or university that you are very interested in the school and that you have spent time visiting the campus and/or reviewing its website.

 Here are some tips for effective answers to this question:

 2. Research the classes.
-Look at the classes offered in areas you are interested in and read the course descriptions.
-Explain how the classes will help you reach your academic goals and increase your knowledge in the field you want to study.
+Look at the college's website to see what classes are offered in areas you are interested in and read the course descriptions.
+In your "Why This College" essay explain how the classes will help you reach your academic goals and increase your knowledge in the field you want to study.
 Be as specific as possible and try to avoid writing in generalities.

 3. Research the professors.
 Read about the professors who teach in the field of study you are pursuing.
-If there is a professor that has an area of expertise that you are looking forward to exploring and learning from, then communicate that information.
+If there is a professor that has an area of expertise that you are looking forward to exploring and learning from, then communicate that information in your essay.
 If a professor is doing research in an area you are interested in, write about how you could learn from, or possibly add to the research.

 For help with your college application and to talk about your college goals, please contact us for a free consultation.